 My favorite hiking accessory these days is my Kula Cloth pee rag.
 This thing is really great and really helps reduce any extra smells that can build up from drip drying.
 Use this for pee only.

 As much as I hate to use zip lock bags, these were our best friend during backpacking.
 From food waste to trash, we used them all the time.
 Bring the light weight sandwich bags for dry waste and a the freezer quart size to pour hot water into while cooking.

-I had a small tube of hand sanitizer that was useful for quick uses after going to the bathroom.
+While this isn’t a necessity on a backpacking packing list, I highly recommend bringing a small tube of hand sanitizer that was useful for quick uses after going to the bathroom.
 You don’t need a ton though, so don’t worry about a big bottle.

 Sunscreen and sun protection (aka hats) are a must for all summer backpacking packing lists.
 We took a small tub of stick sunscreen, but next time I will take a liquid version instead even though it may not hold as much.
 I found that I was less likely to put the stick on my arms and legs, which did get quite a bit of sun.
 Bring what works best for you.

-For many people you can bring regular baby wipes, but I decided to try the Sea to Summit Large Body wipes.
-I was very happy with these as they are scent free (meaning they didn’t have to go in my bear box) and are quite large.
+For most backpacking packing lists, it is recommended to take baby wipes.
+I decided to try the Sea to Summit Large Body wipes, and I was very happy with these as they are scent free (meaning they didn’t have to go in my bear box, but I put them there anyway!) and are quite large.
 I could easily wipe my face and neck down, legs and feet with just one wipe.
 Remember you must pack out what you bring, so take an extra ziplock bag for the dirty wipes.

 Chapstick / Lip Balm